 Plant taxonomy classifies columbine plants as Aquilegia.
 For instance, Aquilegia canadensis is the red columbine.
-But there are a number of different species and cultivars.
-This flower is in the buttercup family, as are such popular landscape plants as Clematis.
+But there are several different species and cultivars.
+This flower is in the buttercup family, as are such popular landscape plants as clematis.

 Columbines come in many colors; some are even bicolored.
 These perennials can have red, yellow, white, blue, pink, salmon, or purple blossoms.

 Their height will vary depending upon growing conditions and upon the particular type in question.
 But, on average, they reach around two feet in height (taller when in full bloom) by a similar width.
 They bloom in late spring to early summer.

 Other than A. canadensis, species include:

 - A. flabellata ('Nana' is one of the best cultivars; standing just six to nine inches tall, this is a white-flowering dwarf)

 - A. vulgaris (commonly called 'Granny's bonnet' and so popular that many cultivars are based on it)

 If you admire long, graceful spurs on your columbine flowers, avoid A. vulgaris, since this kind is known for its small spurs.

 - A. vulgaris var. stellata 'Black Barlow' (one of the darkest blooms)

 - A. vulgaris 'Clementine Rose' (double, pink, upward-facing flowers)